 Cupping has a similar effect to Gua Sha but can pull out stagnation from deeper in the body.
 I often use sliding cups, attaching them lightly to the body and then moving them up and down along the meridians.
 This helps clear blockages and improves energy flow.

 Moxibustion can be used to warm and nourish muscles and joints.
 I have found in the past that if a patient is suffering from pain having had metal put in following an injury moxa warms the area and helps dissipate the pain.

 Electro-acupuncture is another treatment which may be used for muscle or joint pain.

 Tuina Massage is a massage style based on Chinese acupuncture points and meridians.
 An ancient healing art, it uses the hands to press on key points on the surface of the body to stimulate the body’s own natural healing process.
 Practitioners utilise and direct Qi through their hands into points along the channels.
 When they stimulate these points, they release tension and increase the body’s circulation of blood and nutrients to help the body heal itself.

 Your practitioner may advise you to try a different therapy to complement what they are doing and sometimes they will be able to recommend someone to you.

 Make sure that your therapists are communicating with each other (with your permission of course), to ensure that the treatments they are giving you are working together to achieve the desired outcome.

 About Jackie Graham Acupuncture in Ealing

-Jackie Graham is a licensed acupuncturist working in Ealing W5 and W13.
-She is passionate about helping people toward good health.
-You can also find Jackie at the Bridge to Health Ealing clinic.
+I am a licensed acupuncturist working in Ealing W5 and W13.
+I am passionate about helping people toward good health.
 To discuss your condition and to book an appointment call her on 07733 274745